How to Succeed as a Non-Traditional Nursing Student

 Lack of Academic Flexibility

 Non-traditional students often find it hard to set time aside for study.
-Also, many institutions haven't implemented ways of having classes that fit with the non-traditional students' different roles.
+Also, many institutions haven't implemented ways of having classes that fit the different roles of non-traditional students.
 Since most courses are designed for traditional students, non-traditional students struggle to fit in.
 Most of them report feeling frustrated.
 This, coupled with the pressure to succeed and handle other parts of their lives, can take a mental toll.

 Lack of Self Confidence